runa91/barc_release/README.md

 All necessary data be downloaded from https://owncloud.tuebingen.mpg.de/index.php/s/Pw2yoWnAmwcDb9S.
 A folder named 'checkpoint' contains pretrained models.
 Copy this folder to the main folder of this project.
 A folder named 'stanext_related_data' contains information related to the dataset.
 Please copy it to data/stanext_related_data.

+Download the Stanford Extra image dataset from https://github.com/benjiebob/StanfordExtra and store it in datasets/StanfordExtra_V12.

 Your folder structure should look as follows:
 ```bash
 folder